 Bone loss from myeloma causes an excess of calcium to be released into the bloodstream.
 People with bone tumors are at an increased risk of developing hypercalcemia.

 Hypercalcemia can also be caused by overactive parathyroid glands.
-Untreated cases of hypercalcemia can lead to many different symptoms like coma or cardiac arrest.
+Untreated cases can lead to many different symptoms like coma or cardiac arrest.

 There are several ways that the kidneys can be kept healthy in people with myeloma, especially when the condition is caught early.
 Drugs called bisphosphonates, most commonly used to treat osteoporosis, can be taken to reduce bone damage and hypercalcemia.
 People can get fluid therapy to rehydrate the body, either orally or intravenously.

 Kidney failure is a common effect of multiple myeloma.
 Damage to the kidneys can be minimal when the condition is identified and treated in its early stages.
-Treatment options are available to help reverse damage the cancer may have done to the kidneys.
+Treatment options are available to help reverse kidney damage caused by the cancer.